cdelorme/dot-files/readme.md

 My install script and related are licensed under GPLv3, they will forever remain free to edit and modify provided you grant the same courtesy to future generations.

+## Usage

+These dot files can be used to greatly enhance your terminal experience.

+Features include:

+- Enhanced prompt with plenty of details
+- Support for git information in your prompt
+- Colored output by default with various terminal commands
+- Fully configured vim with common plugins

 ## Installation

 The included `install` script is a bash script that will install the files.
 Simply execute it with `./install`.